 Harold Lloyd was innovative and compelling.
 His silent movies are still a marvel.

 We should ask, how would Harold Lloyd do websites?
-There would be an entertaining narrative with video, humor, suspense where a hero survives and wins.
+Would there would be an entertaining narrative with video, humor, suspense where a hero survives and wins the girl?

 Lloyd would definitely enter the element of surprise.
 He was constantly surprising his audience with unexpected situations and outcomes.
 This is an area that web designers haven’t explored and could be a key to setting your customer experience apart.

 The value of engagement optimization is that it makes everything else look way better than it actually is.
 So winning at engagement may be the holy grail of digital marketing right now.
-It’s driving content personalization software and marketing AI — and sewn right into the much desired predictive capabilities which will soon revolutionize digital marketing.
+It’s driving content personalization software and marketing AI — and sewn right into the much-desired predictive capabilities that will soon revolutionize digital marketing.